-On November 21, 2007, we declared a dividend of \$0.53125 per share on our 8.50% Series A Cumulative Redeemable Preferred Stock (or Series A Preferred Stock) for the fourth quarter of 2007.
-This dividend was paid on December 31, 2007 to preferred stockholders of record as of December 3, 2007.
+On May 22, 2008, we declared a dividend of \$0.53125 per share on our 8.50% Series A Cumulative Redeemable Preferred Stock (or Series A Preferred Stock) for the second quarter of 2008.
+The dividend will be paid on June 30, 2008 to preferred stockholders of record as of June 2, 2008.

-On December 13, 2007, we declared a dividend of \$0.145 per share on our common stock for the fourth quarter of 2007.
-This dividend will be paid on January 31, 2008 to stockholders of record as of December 31, 2007.
+On April 1, 2008, we declared a dividend of \$0.18 per share on our common stock for the first quarter of 2008.
+This dividend was paid on April 30, 2008 to stockholders of record as of April 14, 2008.

-Compliance with REIT requirements and Investment Company Act of 1940 prospectus.
+Compliance with REIT Requirements and Investment Company Act of 1940

+We have elected to be treated as a REIT for U.S. federal income tax purposes.
+In order to maintain our qualification as a REIT, we must comply with a number of requirements under U.S. federal income tax law that are discussed under "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus.
 If we fail to maintain our qualification as a REIT, we would be subject to U.S. federal income tax, which could have an adverse impact on our business.
-In addition, we at all times intend to conduct our business so as to maintain our exempt status under, and not to become regulated as an investment company for purposes of, the Investment Company Act of 1940, as amended.
-If we fail to maintain our exempt status under the Investment Company Act of 1940, we would be unable to conduct our business as described in this prospectus supplement and the accompanying prospectus.
-See "Risk Factors-Loss of our Investment Company Act exemption would adversely affect us" in our annual report on Form 10-K for the fiscal year ended December 31, 2006, which is incorporated by reference into the accompanying prospectus.
+In addition, we at all times intend to conduct our business so as to maintain our exempt status under, and not to become regulated as an investment company for purposes of, the 1940 Act.
+If we fail to maintain our exempt status under the 1940 Act, we would be unable to conduct our business as described in this prospectus supplement and the accompanying prospectus.
+See "Risk Factors-Loss of our Investment Company Act exemption would adversely affect us" in our annual report on Form 10-K for the fiscal year ended December 31, 2007, which is incorporated by reference into the accompanying prospectus.